19MisterX98/SeedcrackerX/README.md

 ## Usage

   Run around in the world until the mod finds a dungeon.
-After the mod found one the cracking process starts automaticly.
-If it doesnt get you a world seed you may want to find another dungeon.
+After the mod found one the cracking process starts automatically.
+If it doesn't give you a world seed you may want to find another dungeon.
 This mod also supports cracking the seed via [structures and endpillars](https://youtu.be/aUuPSZVPH8E?t=462) and [warped fungus](https://www.youtube.com/watch?v=HKjwgofhKs4)

   ### Supported Structures
     - Ocean Monument